melahn/helm-chartmap/README.md

 Java 8 or later.

 The Helm Client is required since the chart map is based on the dependencies discovered with the Kubernetes Helm client using the *helm template* command.
 The helm-chartmap-1.0.3-SNAPSHOT version has been tested with version 3.5.2 of the Helm Client and the helm-chartmap-1.0.2 version (available from Maven Central) has been tested with version 2.17.0 of the Helm Client.
 Other Helm client versons may also work.

-For instructions on installing the Helm Client, see <https://docs.helm.sh/using_helm/#installing-helm>
+For instructions on installing the Helm Client, see <https://docs.helm.sh/using_helm/#installing-helm>.

+The helm client command is determined by first using the value of the environment variable *HELM_BIN*.
+If not found, then the value *helm* is used and it is assumed that the executable *helm* will be found in the PATH.
+It is arguably more secure to set *HELM_BIN* explictly since that way you prevent the security exposure of some other (unknown) executable named *helm* being found in the PATH.

 The junit test cases rely on the environment variable *HELM_HOME* being set.